giordanoDaloisio/MODNESS/README.md

 - **Acceleo 3.7:** from the Eclipse Marketplace (inside the editor go to Help -> Eclipse Marketplace -> Type Acceleo)
 - **Xtext 2.34.0:** follow the download and installation instructions at <https://eclipse.dev/Xtext/download.html>

-##### Eclipse Bundle

-Unzip the `eclipse.zip` file and run the `eclipse` executable.
-The bundle already contains the required plugins.

-**Note:** The bundle has been created on a Windows operating system and may not work in other environments.
-In this case, please follow the manual installation.

 #### 1.2 Import the metamodel and models